Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: Introduction

-Our main result requires a fair amount of notation, so we will first present a special case which has fewer hypotheses, but which is already of significant interest.
+Before getting to our most general results, we present a second special case of \autoref{theorem:main-moments} which is again simpler to state than \autoref{theorem:main-moments}, but still of significant interest.
 Let $C$ be a smooth proper geometrically connected curve over a finite field $\mathbb F_q$ of odd characteristic and let $U \subset C$ be a nonempty open subscheme with nonempty complement.
 Let $\nu$ be an odd integer and $A \to U$ be a polarized abelian scheme with polarization of degree prime to $\nu$.
-Let $\twoconf n U {\mathbb F_q}(\mathbb F_{q^j})$ denote the groupoid of quadratic twists of $A\times_{\spec \mathbb F_q} \spec \mathbb F_{q^j}$, ramified over a degree $n$ divisor contained in $U$ with $n$ even.
+Let $\qtwist n U {\mathbb F_q}(\mathbb F_{q^j})$ denote the groupoid of quadratic twists of $A\times_{\spec \mathbb F_q} \spec \mathbb F_{q^j}$, ramified over a degree $n$ divisor contained in $U$ with $n$ even.
 (See \autoref{notation:quadratic-twist-notation} for a precise definition.)
-For $x \in \twoconf n U {\mathbb F_q}(\mathbb F_{q^j})$, we let $A_x$ denote the corresponding quadratic twist.
-We use $\bklpr \nu$ for the predicted distribution of $\nu$ Selmer group as given in \cite{bhargavaKLPR:modeling-the-distribution-of-ranks-selmer-groups}; see \autoref{definition:bklpr-rank-selmer} for a brief definition.
-The following consequence of our main result says the BKLPR heuristics for quadratic twists of an elliptic curve with squarefree discriminant hold, up to an error that goes to $0$ as $q$ grows.
+For $x \in \qtwist n U {\mathbb F_q}(\mathbb F_{q^j})$, we use the notation $A_x$ to indicate the quadratic twist of $A$ corresponding to the point $x$.
+We use $\bklpr \nu$ for the predicted distribution of the $\nu$-Selmer group, as given in \cite{bhargavaKLPR:modeling-the-distribution-of-ranks-selmer-groups}; see \autoref{definition:bklpr-rank-selmer} for a brief definition.
+The following consequence of our main result says the BKLPR heuristics hold for quadratic twists of an elliptic curve with squarefree discriminant, up to an error that goes to $0$ as $q$ grows.

 \begin{theorem} With notation as above, suppose $A$ is a nonconstant elliptic curve with squarefree discriminant.
-Choose $\nu$ and $q$ so that $\chr \mathbb F_q > 3$, $\nu$ is prime to $6$, and $\nu$ is prime to $q$.
+Choose $\nu$ and $q$ so that $\chr \mathbb F_q > 3$ and $\nu$ is prime to $6q$.
 Let $H$ be a finitely generated $\Z/\nu \Z$-module.
 Then

 \end{theorem}